 This post may contain affiliate links.
 Please read our disclosure policy.

-Looking for more single serving chicken dishes?
-You’ll love our zesty Sheet Pan Greek Chicken, savory Chicken Marsala, rich Tuscan Chicken, and classic Chicken Parmesan.
+Looking for more single serving chicken recipes?
+Try my flavorful Sheet Pan Greek Chicken, Chicken Marsala, Tuscan Chicken, or classic Chicken Parmesan.

 RELATED: Easy Dinner Ideas For One

-• Versatile: Great with pasta, rice, or on its own for a low-carb option.
+• Versatile: Serve over pasta, rice, or enjoy on its own for a low-carb option.

 RELATED: Recipes For Empty Nesters – The Joy Of Cooking For Two